-1. Check Out the Self Care Case
+1. Check out the Self Care Case: Your customizable medical organizer

-2. Always Pre-Pack!
+2. Always Pre-pack

 This is crucial — having pills already packed away so that I don’t need to think at all when I leave for a brief outing has relieved a lot of stress.
 I have small pill boxes stashed away in each bag, ready to go.
-If I end up using one, I just refill it when I get home.
+If I end up using one, I refill it when I get home.
 I also have a keychain pill case.
 It can’t hold all of my daily pills, and certainly not my vials of liquid meds, but it can hold emergency pills.
-I always have my keys with me, and it feels safe to know I always have Benadryl and pain killers ready to go.
+I always have my keys with me, and it feels safe to know I always have Benadryl and painkillers ready to go.

-3. Find a way to manage your timing!
+3. Find a way to manage your timing